Walking Tall (2004 film): Reception

 Based on 134 reviews collected by the film review aggregator Rotten Tomatoes, 27% of critics gave Walking Tall a positive review, with an average rating of 5.4/10.
 The site's critics consensus reads: "The Rock makes a competent hero, but the movie is content to let a 2×4 do all the talking."
 Metacritic gave the film a score of 44 out of 100 based on 31 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The film grossed $57 million worldwide, with a budget of $46 million.

-Sequel
+Sequels

 Walking Tall: The Payback and Walking Tall: Lone Justice are two direct-to-video sequels that have been released starring Kevin Sorbo.

+Home media

+The film was released on DVD and VHS on September 28, 2004, by MGM Home Entertainment.
+MGM later released it on Blu-ray on June 2, 2009.
+It was later released on Ultra HD Blu-ray on December 9, 2025, by Kino Lorber.